thaniri/personalwebsite/content/blog/2020-20-05-heromarine-reynor-tvz-tsl5.md

 # Overall Strategy

 In each game, the strategy HeroMarine employed is to attack very aggressively on a 3 base economy and play into an extended low-tech mid-game while maintaining about 2.5 mining bases.
-Due to not attempting to maintain a 3 base economy for the entirety of the game this allowed HeroMarine to reduce his attack surface against Reynor's counterattacks as well as concentrate his forces in higher numbers at earlier times.
+Due to not attempting to maintain a 3 base economy for the entirety of the game, HeroMarine was able to reduce his attack surface against Reynor's counterattacks as well as concentrate his forces in higher numbers at earlier times.

 The infrastructure build-up played out differently in each game, but converged on a simple pattern: a roughly mid 60 SCV count economy, 8 Barracks (3 Techlabs, 5 Reactors), 2 Factories (1 Techlab, 1 Reactor), and 1 Starport (1 Reactor).

-Due to the weak economy nature of the style, there was no transition to air units nor Ghosts.
+Due to the weak economy nature of the style, there was no late-game transition to air units nor Ghosts.

 In the extended mid-game, both players split their forces into relatively evenly sized armies.
 The interactions between them are mostly to split the opponent's attention, and rarely to consolidate.
 Occasionally either player may choose to dedicate between 10 and 20 supply of army as a harassing force, but harassment was not a key feature in these games.